 When we talk about musical instruments, Yamaha is one of the first brands that comes to your mind.
 Thе Yаmаhа YPG-235 keyboard is hands down one of the best digital piano options out there.
-It boasts absolutely stellar sound reproduction, fantastic integrated speakers, and wonderful key movement, all while remaining relatively light and portable.
+It boasts absolutely stellar sound reproduction, fantastic integrated speakers, and incredible key movement, all while remaining relatively light and portable.
 It offers 76 keys which are 12 less than the traditional 88 key models out there.

 This model truly shines because it is so versatile.
 It Is equally valuable in the hands of a beginner or experienced pianists, thanks to its large range of features and voices on top of a solid build from Yamaha.
-It is the ideal choice for those who travel to perform live, for band practice, or even practise in your own home recording studio.
+It is the ideal choice for those who travel to perform live, for band practice, or even practice in your own home recording studio.

-Many digital pianos out there lack connectivity options but Yamaha YPG-235 isn’t one of these.
+Many digital pianos out there lack connectivity options, but Yamaha YPG-235 isn’t one of these.
 You have hookups for your headphones, USB for your computer, external speakers, and more.
 Basically, Yamaha made sure that all of the necessities are covered with this model.
-The only thing that is missing here is MIDI connectivity.
+The only thing that is missing here is the MIDI connectivity.

-- Not too heavy, it weighs just 8.3 kilograms and with the compact width, it is perfect for a traveling musician.
+- Not too heavy, it weighs just 8.3 kilograms, and with the compact width, it is perfect for a traveling musician.

 - Amazing collection of preprogrammed songs for recreational activities and sing-alongs.

-- Features all necessary connection ports for headphones, external speakers and computer input.
+- Features all necessary connection ports for headphones, external speakers, and computer input.